rghosh8/capstone-1/README.md

 I am intending to scrap internet.
 Two great sources of data are [downdetector.com](https://downdetector.com/) API and Google API.
 I need to explore if Downdetector a bit to see if I can scarp data from them.
 I have scrap Google API before.

 * I will try figure out the feasibility of the data sources over the weekend.
-As a backup, I will have to have to use [https://datasetsearch.research.google.com/](Google Data Search).
+As a backup, I will have to have to use (Google Dataset)[https://datasetsearch.research.google.com/].

 ## Data Analysis